 To determine the IR35 tax status all SOWs will go for a review and approval and the tax status is determined checked.
-The Authority expect most of SOWs to be assessed as inside scope of IR35 due to the need for supplier resources to work alongside and in mixed teams, so to save time, we ask for all resources to be on payroll.
+The Authority expect most SOWs to be assessed as inside scope of IR35 where supplier resources work alongside and in mixed teams, so those resources should be on payroll.
+However, where there is an 'outside scope of IR35' assessment we will exclude the SOW from the signed Declaration of Employment Status for Tax.